• Skip to primary navigation

 • The cupcakes pictured in this post are topped with cream cheese frosting.
 Find the recipe in this carrot cake recipe.

 • Buttercream frosting would also work perfectly.
-One of our favourites is a vegan buttercream included in this apple spice cake recipe.
+One of our favorites is a vegan buttercream included in this apple spice cake recipe.

 • If you’d like to keep these cupcakes dairy-free, you can use the same coconut milk frosting used in this recipe for pineapple coconut cupcakes.